Curiousss/EVA/Assignment1B.md

-# EVA
+# EVA Assignment 1B

-What are Channels and Kernels (according to EVA)?
+## What are Channels and Kernels (according to EVA)?
-Channels are a bunch of features of a data.
+Channels are a bunch of features of a given data.
 Each channel represent a certain feature of the data and all channels together represent the data in its whole.
 A data can be reresented by any number of channels.
-For example: An image can be represent for 3 channels, Red, Green and Blue.
-We can add further channels where one channels can represent shape of a face or just horozontal lines in the image, another for vertical lines.
-As you see as the number of channels increases the depth of the information of the data increases as well.
+For example: An image can be represent with 3 channels, Red, Green and Blue.
+We can add further channels where one channels can represent horozontal lines in the image, another for vertical lines.
+As you see as the number of channels increase the depth of the information of the data increases as well.
 Kernels are like filters that extract these features for each channel.
-The number of kernels used is as many as number of channels we want to create.
+The number of kernels used is as many as the number of channels we want to create.

-Why should we only (well mostly) use 3x3 Kernels?
+## Why should we only (well mostly) use 3x3 Kernels?
+Kernels can be of any size technically.
+But using kernels of certain size matters.
+1. Using a kernel of an odd size like 3x3 or 5x5, gives us a reference to the centre and the information about the direction aroung the center.
+2. 3x3 is the smallest kernel size that can be used and it can be combined in any numbers to create a bigger a kernel.
+Although the effect or the output is the same, using many combined 3x3 kernel can reduce the number of multiplication operations performed.
+E.g.:

-How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations)
+## How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199 (show calculations)